 This is an important one because plumbing problems can go on for years undetected.
 Because these issues aren’t always immediately evident, they can cause some pretty severe and expensive-to-repair damage.

 A tiny leak in a water-supply line inside a wall, for instance, can continue for a long time before the damage is visible.
 And that damage after months or years can include rotten, spongy flooring and subflooring, mold and mildew, damaged drywall, and termites (which like moist and damp areas).
 So watch for water stains, spongy or sagging spots in floors, and mildew – all signs of plumbing problems

-Even worse, if you wind up buying a “lemon” home in Washington DC and North Carolina, are problems with sewer lines.
+Even worse, if you wind up buying a “lemon” home in Charlotte, are problems with sewer lines.
 All sinks and lavatories should drain well, and toilets should have a strong flush.
 If you find any problems here, that should be a strong warning sign (especially since, in some areas, sewer lines haven’t been updated for many decades).
 With septic tanks and sewer lines, major repairs can run as high as $25,000 to $50,000.

 2. Faulty Roof (And Roof Clues)